LUP-LuftbildUmweltPlanung/Data_acquisition/README.md

 * To run multiple WMS requests, define each configuration as a new index in a YAML file like the example below.
 * If you want to save the output in TIFF files, remove the lmdb part or fill it with null or empty strings ""
 * If you want to save the output in lmdb format, fill in the paths to the respective folders and files in the lmdb section.
-* * Make sure that layer and layer2 are set as this option is only implemented for RGBI images, yet.
+  * You have to define both "layer" and "layer2" if you are downloading LMDB files, as this option is currently implemented for RGBI images only.
-* * If you are missing the all_ids_file, follow the example at the bottom of the create_key_parquet.py script.
+  * If you are missing the all_ids_file, follow the example at the bottom of the create_key_parquet.py script.

 <pre> - index: 0  # Explanation row - update index for each new config